Finance MBAStudy level: Postgraduate

 Managerial Finance - 15 credits

 Modern business leaders need a good understanding of how their organisation is operating and performing to monitor, control, assess and report on the contribution being made to shareholders and stakeholders.
 This module's overall aim is to explore key accounting and finance practices and the associated decision-making tools within organisations.

 Marketing in a Global Age - 15 credits

 This module aims to deepen your understanding of global marketing and its role within business, and help you understand how to meet the needs of a range of stakeholders.
 This module will facilitate your understanding of applied marketing.

 Risk Management in Business and Finance - 15 credits

 This module provides an overview of some of the wide-ranging aspects of risk both from a general business and a financial services sector perspective.
 This module introduces the principles and concepts of risk and risk management, the techniques for incorporating risk in long-term and short-term decision-making is addressed.

 Research Methods - 0 credits

-The aims of this module are to equip you with the skills to be able to sensitively and critically design, carry out, report, read, and evaluate the quality of qualitative and quantitative research projects.
-The module will cover the steps necessary to prepare you to identify which research approach or method is appropriate for the final term module options, i.e., Dissertation or Internship Consulting Project.
-You will be encouraged to be critical and analytical, to work independently and to benefit from receiving feedback from both the lecturer and peers.
-You should be able to understand the differences between primary and secondary data collection methods and data analysis; and be able to interpret data as required by the nature and characteristics of your individual research project.
+This module aims to equip you with the skills to be able to sensitively and critically design, carry out, report, read, and evaluate the quality of qualitative and quantitative research projects.
+It will cover the steps necessary to prepare you to identify which research approach or method is appropriate for the final term module options, i.e., Dissertation or Internship Consulting Project.
+It will encourage you to be critical and analytical, work independently and benefit from feedback from both lecturers and peers.
+You should be able to understand the differences between primary and secondary data collection methods and data analysis, and be able to interpret data as required by the nature and characteristics of your individual research project.
 In addition, you will also learn to plan, organise, present information and design a structure for your chosen final semester option.

 Choose one of the following: